 This will be based on your:

-- Diabetes treatment plan from your doctor or nurse
+- Diabetes treatment plan from your provider

 - Expected physical activity

-- ½ banana
+- Half banana

-- 1 medium apple
+- One medium apple

-- 1 cup melon balls
+- One cup (173 g) melon balls

-- 2 small cookies
+- Two small cookies

 Snacks for Enjoyment

 Snacks with no carbohydrates change your blood sugar the least.
-The healthiest snacks usually do not have many calories.
+The healthiest snacks usually DO NOT have many calories.